matomo-org/developer-documentation/docs/generated/master/Piwik/Archive.md

 #### Signature

-- It is a **public** method.
 - It accepts the following parameter(s):
     - `$names`
-- _Returns:_ False if there is no data to return, a numeric if only we&#039;re not querying for multiple sites/dates, or an array if multiple sites, dates or names are queried for.
+- _Returns:_ False if there is no data to return, a numeric if only we're not querying for multiple sites/dates, or an array if multiple sites, dates or names are queried for.
     - `mixed`

 <a name="getblob" id="getblob"></a>